 SITE NAME: Hydraulic silo, 70 metres east of Cragend Farmhouse, Cartington

 DESIGNATION: Listed Building grade II

 CONDITION: Poor

 OCCUPANCY: N/A

 PRIORITY CATEGORY: D (D)

 OWNER TYPE: Private

+LIST ENTRY NUMBER: 1153196

 Experimental hydraulic silo, circa 1895, by Lord Armstrong.
 Linear plan comprising a rectangular silage bay on each side of a taller cross-gabled centre.
 The interior contains a hydraulic engine and turbine.
 Repairs have been completed to the roof of the central section.
 A further phase of works is required to bring the external envelope back into full repair.
-Options are being explored for the building's future use.
+Options are being explored for the building's repair and potential use.